liren2515/DMap/docs/DATA_PREPARE.md

 ## Step 3 - SMPL Body Parameters
 Use [4DHumans](https://github.com/shubham-goel/4D-Humans) to estimate the SMPL parameters for the raw images.
 We have included a modified demo file `demo_modified.py` in this directory, which is based on the original `demo.py` from 4DHumans.
 This modified file saves the necessary estimations required by our method.
-Place it in the root directory of your 4DHumans installation and execute it following the instructions provided in `demo.py` from 4DHumans.
+Place it in the root directory of your 4DHumans installation and replace `4D-Humans/hmr2/utils/renderer.py` with `renderer.py` in this folder.

+Execute `demo_modified.py` following the instructions provided in `demo.py` from 4DHumans.
 Make sure to include the arguments `--full_frame` and `--save_mesh` when running the script.

 Put results in `./observations/smpl-XXX`.
 You should have some files named as `xxx_all.pt`.